vitaly-z/rx-player/FILES.md

 <a name="core-abr"></a>
 ### src/core/abr/: The adaptive bitrate code ###################################

-Defines an ABRManager class which manages the adaptive streaming part of the player.
+Defines a `RepresentationPickerController` class which manages the adaptive streaming part of the player.

-This manager takes various observables/options as inputs to record the current situation of the player, give an opinion about the best media tracks to choose, and provide methods allowing to get/set various ABR-related options.

-Despite containing several files and using several classes, only the ABRManager defined in ``abr/index.js`` should be needed by the rest of the core.
-This allows to isolate this complex part and facilitate future refactoring and improvements.
+This class will give what it guesses about the best media Representation to choose according to the current playback and network situation as well as user preferences, which can be updated any time.

 <a name="core-api"></a>